 At the beginning of each school year, students are given two placards to be used at dismissal time.
-The placards list the students' last name, grade and teacher.
-If a family has more than one student attending the Bresnahan School, all students last names (if applicable), grades and teachers are listed.
+The placards list the student's last name, grade and teacher.
+If a family has more than one student attending the Bresnahan School, all students' last names (if applicable), grades and teachers are listed.

-This is particularly helpful in the car rider queue as it allows a staff member to use the walkie-talkie to let teachers know their student's car is in queue.
-If at any point during the school year another placard is needed (grandma, babysitter, etc.) please call the office and we will be happy to make one for you.
+This is particularly helpful for both the walker line and car rider queue as it allows a staff member to use the walkie-talkie to let teachers know their student's car is in queue.
+If at any point during the school year another placard is needed (grandma, babysitter, etc.), please call the office and we will be happy to make one for you.

-If you need one temporarily for a specific day (e.g. using a rental car) please feel free to make your own, with the last name, grade and teacher in large writing.
+If you need one temporarily for a specific day (e.g. using a rental car,) please feel free to make your own, with the last name, grade and teacher in large writing.